We use cookies to improve your experience on our site. Please accept the Privacy Policy to continue.

 malonem2@nychhc.org

-Dr. Michael Malone grew up in suburban Chicago and Wisconsin and graduated from the University of Wisconsin – Madison with degrees in Molecular Biology and History-History of Science.
-He graduated from New York University Grossman School of Medicine in 2013 and completed his training in the NYU Internal Medicine Residency Primary Care Program in 2016.
-After working at NYC Health + Hospitals/Gouverneur as a primary care physician and Clinician Educator, he joined NYC Health + Hospitals/Woodhull in 2019 as a primary care physician and Associate Program Director before becoming Program Director in 2021.
-He sought a career in public health to promote health equity and work with underserved and undocumented populations.
-He loves to teach and seeks to improve the lives of patients and clinical outcomes through training quality physicians.
-In his spare time, he loves to draw, travel to new places, SCUBA dive and game with his friends.
+Dr. Michael Malone graduated from the University of Wisconsin-Madison with degrees in Molecular Biology and History/History of Science.
+He earned his medical degree from the New York University Grossman School of Medicine in 2013 and completed his training in the NYU Internal Medicine Primary Care Residency Program in 2016.
+Afterward, Dr. Malone worked as a primary care physician and Clinician Educator at NYC Health + Hospitals/Gouverneur.
+He joined NYC Health + Hospitals/Woodhull in 2019 as a primary care physician and Associate Program Director, later becoming the Program Director in 2021.
+Dr. Malone pursued a career in public health to promote health equity and serve underserved populations.
+He strives to improve patient care and clinical outcomes by teaching evidence-based medicine, training high-quality physicians, and improving patient care at Woodhull.
+In his free time, Dr. Malone enjoys drawing, traveling to new places, SCUBA, and gaming with his friends.

 Associate Program Director